-- Certain Expected to happen; strong evidence or clear trends - Highly Likely Very probable; significant indicators suggest it will occur

-Highly Unlikely Very rare; little to no evidence to suggest occurrence risks, and uncertainty.
+Sec.
+1 Certain Expected to happen; strong evidence or clear trends Highly Likely Very probable; significant indicators suggest it will occur Likely Reasonable chance of happening; emerging signals present, uncertainty remains Unlikely Uncommon; there are some signals, but it's not expected Highly Unlikely Very rare; little to no evidence to suggest occurrence risks, and uncertainty.
 The Stifel Geopolitical Risk Dashboard aims to identify and assess the likelihood and investment considerations of key geopolitical risks and events that have the potential to create market volatility over the next three to five years.